 What does it mean to be an omnivore?

 An omnivore is an animal that can consume both plants and meat.
-Whereas, a carnivore is an animal that necessarily subsists on a diet consisting mainly of meat because it does not possess the physiology to properly digest vegetable matter.
-So to be an omnivore means that you’re physiologically able to turn both plant-based nutrients and animal-based nutrients into energy that is useful for your body.
+Whereas, a carnivore is an animal that necessarily subsists on a diet consisting mainly of animal protein because it does not possess the physiology to properly digest the essential nutrients from vegetable matter.
+So to be an omnivore means that you’re physiologically able to turn both plant-based nutrients and animal-based nutrients into energy that is useful for your body and meets all your nutritional needs.

 Do omnivores need both plant-based and animal-based nutrients?

 There’s a lot of marketing in the pet food industry about dogs being descendants of wolves, sharing their ancestral DNA and needing to eat like their ancestors.
-Do dogs need to eat meat like their wolf ancestors?
+Do dogs need to eat animal protein like their wolf ancestors?

-People think that wolves need to eat meat therefore dogs need to eat meat.
-It turns out that dogs have evolved alongside humans eating human food and so dogs adapted to eating carbohydrates by natural selection.
+People think that wolves need to eat animal protein therefore dogs need to eat meat.
+It turns out that dogs have evolved alongside humans eating human food and so dogs adapted to human consumption and eating carbohydrates by natural selection.

-Those who think that dogs can’t do well on a plant-based diet believe it’s because they are not able to absorb and use plant-based nutrients, but it turns out that they are able to absorb those nutrients.
-They have increased starch digestion, relative to their wolf ancestors, so most are able to thrive on a plant-based diet.
+Those who think that dogs can’t do well on a vegan diet believe it’s because they are not able to absorb and use plant-based nutrients, but it turns out that they are able to absorb those nutrients.
+They have increased starch digestion, relative to their wolf ancestors, and have lower protein and amino acid requirements than strict carnivores, so most are able to thrive on a plant-based diet.

-If pet owners want to feed their dogs a plant-based or mostly plant-based diet, how should they go about doing so?
+If pet owners want to feed a vegan diet for dogs or mostly plant-based diet, how should they go about doing so?

-They should either use commercially available prepared food or if they are going to home cook they should carefully choose a recipe that is fully supplemented.
-Otherwise, you could end up with nutrient deficiencies.
+They should either use one of the commercial vegan dog food brands or if they are going to home cook they should carefully choose a recipe that has full supplements.
+Otherwise, you could end up not meeting your dog’s full nutritional requirements, which could lead to other health problems.

-A lot of pet owners add fresh food to kibble, what do you think about that?
+A lot of pet owners add fresh veggies and other food to kibble.
+What do you think about that?

-It’s great to add fresh food to kibble, but it shouldn’t be a high percentage of the diet.
-If pet owners are mixing fresh food that makes up over a third of the diet, then it needs to be carefully supplemented because we don’t want the dogs to become nutrient deficient.
+It’s great to add fresh food to kibble and dry dog food, but it shouldn’t be a high percentage of the diet.
+If dog owners are mixing fresh food that makes up over a third of the diet, then it needs to be carefully supplemented because we don’t want the dogs to become nutrient deficient.
 Just adding fresh vegetables to a dog’s diet, while well-intended, could lack in the amino acids that dogs require.
+You don’t want the health benefits of adding high quality fresh food to be outweighed by inadequately meeting your dog’s nutritional needs.

-It’s ok for dogs to be plant-based, but can they thrive?
+It’s ok for dogs to be fed a vegan diet, but can they thrive on one?

 Absolutely.
-A lot of dogs have improved health on a plant-based diet.
-Part of the reason being that with a plant-based diet, you don’t have antibiotic or hormone residues found in commercially processed meat, which can be toxic or can cause antibiotic resistance.
-So dogs can thrive on a plant-based diet, in part, based on what you’re taking away.
+A lot of dogs have improved health on a meat-free diet.
+Part of the reason being that with a vegan diet for dogs, you don’t have antibiotic or hormone residues found in commercially processed meat, which can be toxic or can cause antibiotic resistance.
+So dogs can thrive on a meat-free diet, in part, based on what you’re taking away.
 The other part is what they are getting.
 Plant-based diets tend to be more hypoallergenic.
-Dogs are often allergic to specific animal-based proteins, which can cause skin eruptions or inflammatory bowel-type reactions, and there are less possible allergens in a plant-based diet.
+Dogs often suffer from food allergies to specific animal proteins, which can cause skin eruptions or inflammatory bowel-type reactions, and there are less possible allergens in a plant-based diet.

 Overall what is the takeaway?

-People can feel comfortable feeding their dogs a plant-based diet or at least reducing the amount of animal-based protein they feed their dogs.
+Pet parents can feel comfortable feeding their dogs a vegan diet or at least reducing the amount of animal protein in their dog food.
 With just reducing the amount of meat, you’re still making a difference.
-And because dogs are omnivorous, they don’t require animal-based protein like an obligate carnivore.
+And because dogs are omnivores, they don’t require animal protein like an obligate carnivore.
 So dogs can do well on a diet consisting of more plants and less meat.